Korean Chicken Thighs with Gochujang Glaze

 - Asian Salad with sesame ginger dressing

-How to store leftover Korean chicken thighs
+How to store

-Store any leftovers in an airtight container in your fridge for 3-4 days.
+How to store leftover Korean chicken thighs?
+Store any leftovers in a covered container in your fridge for 3-4 days.

+Can I freeze Korean gochujang chicken?
 Absolutely!
-You can follow the recipe to step number 2 and then pop the chicken in the freezer.
+You can follow the recipe up to step 2, then pop the chicken in the freezer.
 Thaw the chicken before baking when you’re ready to eat it.

-Korean Chicken Thighs Recipe
+Korean Chicken Thighs with Gochujang Glaze

 Ingredients